LIFE FOR WOMEN IN THE MIDDLE AGES

 By Tim Lambert

-Saxon women wore a long linen garment with a long tunic over it.
+Saxon women (before the Norman Conquest of 1066) wore a long linen garment with a long tunic over it.
 They also wore mantles.
 Both men and women used combs made of bone or antler.

 Life in The Middle Ages

 A list of famous women of the Middle Ages